-Zone Shutdown Reporting (Default = 1)
+LOCATION 119: Zone Shutdown Reporting (Default = 1)

-The zone shutdown message will be reported if the system is armed and a zone is automatically bypassed as a result of multiple violations of that zone while the panel is armed.
+The zone shutdown message will be reported if the system is armed and a zone is automatically bypassed because of multiple violations of that zone while the panel is armed.
 The number of permissible violations is dependent on the value programmed into location 140.